Ahmedabad Airport: Runway

+The airport's single runway, 05/23, is 3505 m long, with runway 23 being used for over 70% of operations.
+It has a single parallel taxiway which only extends 1895 m along its full length.
+As a result, aircraft requiring a full-length departure from 23 must backtrack along the runway, while those arriving on 05 and rolling past the taxiway must turn around and backtrack to exit.
+Larger wide-body aircraft cannot use the taxiway at all.
+As this significantly limits the peak number of flights the airport can safely handle, there are plans to extend the taxiway to the full length of the runway, with the first 395 m extension completed in March 2024.

 Air traffic control tower

 As part of the airport modernisation process, the AAI announced that it would construct a new air traffic control (ATC) building that would include a new airport tower 65 m in height.

 Terminals

 Terminal 1

-Terminal 1 is used for domestic flights and has 32 check-in counters and has an area of 45000 m2.
+Terminal 1 is used for domestic flights.
+It has 32 check-in counters and has an area of 45000 m2.

-In December 2018, a new Plaza Premium lounge was opened at Terminal 1 (near Gate 4 on first floor), which caters for Priority Pass and other select bank cards as well as some business class passengers based on airline flown.
+In December 2018, a new Plaza Premium lounge was opened at Terminal 1 (near Gate 4 on the first floor), which caters for Priority Pass and other select bank cards as well as some business class passengers based on the airline flown.

 Terminal 2

 Terminal 2 was inaugurated on 5 July 2010 and opened for international flights on 15 September 2010.
 The terminal won the award for the best Steel Structure at the 2009 edition of the National Structural Steel Design and Construction Awards.
 The terminal has four aerobridges and 32 check-in counters.
-With the total floor area of approximately 41,000 sq. meters, this terminal will be able to accommodate around 1,600 passengers at any given time.
+With a total floor area of approximately 41,000 sq. metres, this terminal will be able to accommodate around 1,600 passengers at any given time.
 In November 2018, a new Plaza Premium lounge was opened at the international departures area of Terminal 2, which caters for business class and first class passengers as well as passengers holding Priority Pass and other bank cards.
-The new 51975 sqm apron area can cater for the parking of nine A-321 and four ATR-72 type of aircraft.
+The new 51975 sqm apron area can accommodate nine A-321 and four ATR-72 type of aircraft.